seakhtar/nsf-sbir/pages/grantees/forms.md

  +layout: secondary-narrow
  +---

-## Forms for Phase I Management
+## Forms for Phase I awardees

 ### [SBIR/STTR Funding Agreement Certification (PDF)](/files/SBIR_STTR_Funding_Agreement.pdf)
-SBIR/STTR prospective grantees will be notified by NSF to provide this form to determine whether the business is eligible for a Small Business Innovation Research (SBIR) Program award.
-Certification will be used to ensure continued compliance during the life of the funding agreement.
+Prospective SBIR/STTR awardees need to complete and submit this form so that NSF can determine whether they’re eligible for an award.
+NSF will use this certification to determine your compliance during the funding term.

 ### [Certificate of Current Cost or Pricing Data (Word doc)](/files/Certificate_of_Current_Cost.docx)
-Certification that cost and pricing data are accurate; used to ensure continued compliance during the life of the funding agreement.
+NSF will use this form to certify that your cost and pricing data are accurate and that you’re compliant throughout your funding term.

 ### [SBIR/STTR Phase I Report Cover Page (PDF) ](/files/SBIR-STTR_Revised_Report_Cover.pdf)
-All SBIR/STTR Phase I and Phase II awardees must complete this certification at all times set forth in the funding agreement.
-This includes checking all of the boxes and having an authorized officer of the awardee sign and date the certification each time it is requested.
+Your Phase I funding agreement notes when you need to complete this form, and you’ll be expected to complete it at the times listed in your funding agreement.
+Completing the form involves checking all of the boxes and having your authorized officer sign and date the certification each time NSF requests it.

-## Forms for Phase II Application and Management
+## Forms for Phase II applicants and awardees

 ### [Company Commercialization History (XLS)](/files/CommercialHistoryTemplate.xls)
-Phase II grantees need to submit this form if they have ever received an SBIR or STTR Phase II award from any agency, including NSF.
+If you’ve ever received a SBIR/STTR Phase II award from any agency (including NSF), you’ll need to complete this form.

 ### [Blank Milestone Chart (XLSX) ](/files/Blank_Milestone_Chart.xlsx)
-Phase II grantees need to submit this form to show duration and expenditures of their current project.
+You need to submit this form to show the duration and expenditures of your current project.

 ### [SBIR/STTR Funding Agreement Certification (PDF)](/files/SBIR_STTR_Funding_Agreement.pdf)
-SBIR/STTR prospective grantees will be notified by NSF to provide this form to determine whether the business is eligible for a Small Business Innovation Research (SBIR) Program award.
-Certification will be used to ensure continued compliance during the life of the funding agreement.
+Prospective SBIR/STTR awardees need to complete and submit this form so that the NSF can determine whether they’re eligible for an award.
+NSF will use this certification to determine your compliance during the funding term.

 ### [Certificate of Current Cost or Pricing Data (Word doc)](/files/Certificate_of_Current_Cost.docx)
-Certification that cost and pricing data are accurate; used to ensure continued compliance during the life of the funding agreement.
+NSF will use this form to certify that your cost and pricing data are accurate and that you’re compliant throughout your funding term.

 ### [SBIR/STTR Phase II Report Cover Page (PDF) ](/files/SBIR-STTR_Revised_Report_Cover.pdf)
-All SBIR/STTR Phase I and Phase II awardees must complete this certification at all times set forth in the funding agreement.
-This includes checking all of the boxes and having an authorized officer of the awardee sign and date the certification each time it is requested.
+Your Phase II funding agreement notes when you need to complete this form, and you’ll be expected to complete it at the times listed in your funding agreement.
+Completing the form involves checking all of the boxes and having your authorized officer sign and date the certification each time NSF requests it.